tommy-ca/hft-orderbook/README.md

 # HFT-Orderbook
-Limit Order Book for high-frequency trading (HFT), as described by WK Selph, implemented in C.
+Limit Order Book for high-frequency trading (HFT).
+The project now features a Rust core library with Python and Node.js bindings for easy integration.

 Based on WK Selph's Blogpost: